Dandelions and Bees: A Good Match?

 Our area is known for a big early maple bloom.
 Red Maple trees are a good food source for honey bees.

-But some days are just too windy for good foraging.
+But some days are just too windy to fly.
 All of the nectar and pollen in the world is useless if the foragers can not make it to the bloom.

-On those days, workers can forage on low growing weeds.
-Dandelions and bees are perfect partners on these windy days.
+On those days, dandelions and bees are perfect partners on these windy days.
 These plants grow low on the ground and the flowers are easy to access.

 White seed head of dandelion plant image.

-It is clear that, at least at times, dandelions are beneficial to honey bees, native bees, butterflies and other pollinators.
-Otherwise, we would not see them foraging on the flowers.
+At least at times, dandelions are beneficial to honey bees, native bees, butterflies and other pollinators.
+They many not provide a complete nutritional profile but that does not mean they have no merit.

-I would not advise purposely planting a field of dandelions for your hives.
+I would not advise purposely planting a field of dandelions.
 There are many other plants that would provide more nutrition.

 Leave a Reply